 6. May Reduce Symptoms of Rheumatoid Arthritis

 Low levels of vitamin B6 have been associated with increased symptoms of rheumatoid arthritis, including severe pain.
-Interestingly enough, early studies are also finding that people with rheumatoid arthritis may be more prone to vitamin B6 deficiency because of the chronic inflammation that sets off symptoms.
-(13) Vitamin B6 benefits rheumatoid arthritis by suppressing inflammation to help sidestep swelling and reduce common symptoms associated with rheumatoid arthritis.
-(14)
+Interestingly enough studies also find that people with rheumatoid arthritis may be more prone to vitamin B6 deficiency because of the chronic inflammation that sets off symptoms.

 7. Could Help Lower Blood Pressure